rolspace/blazor-football-scoreboard/src/Hosts/Worker/README.md

 The {PASSWORD VALUE} is the same value that needs to be set for the **ASPNETCORE_Kestrel__Certificates__Default__Password** enviroment setting in the `.env.worker` file mentioned earlier in the [application settings](#application-settings) section.

-Once the certificate is ready, the application can be launched from VSCode via the *Run and Debug* menu, simply select the *Launch Docker: Football Scoreboard API* launch config.
+Once the certificate is ready, the application can be launched from VSCode via the *Run and Debug* menu, simply select the *Launch Docker: Football Scoreboard Worker* launch config.

 Once the application starts, it will be available at *https&ZeroWidthSpace;://localhost:5003*, however, there are no other endpoints available.
 The main output of the application will be sent to the console from the running background service.